Apply to receive a HIV self-test kit online. Pick-up at Student Wellness. Do the test at home. Get your results.

 Local pharmacies on or near campus include:

 As of June 1, 2022, Queen’s suspended its mandatory mask requirement and on June 11, 2022, provincial mask requirements were lifted in most public settings.
-Since Student Wellness Services includes a clinic that provides health care services, masks will be required in certain circumstances as outlined below.
+At Student Wellness Services, masks will not be required, however the following protocols will be in place:

 Please know that these may change based on guidance from local public health experts and/or updates from the government.

-Students with any COVID-19 symptoms or those who are a high risk close contact of a confirmed case, should follow the isolation and/or self-monitoring guidelines.
+Students with any COVID-19 symptoms should review KFL&A Public Health's website for isolation and/or self-monitoring guidelines.
 To determine if you have COVID-19 symptoms, take the self-assessment on the Ontario Health screening tool.

 COVID-19 PCR Tests

 Publicly-funded PCR tests are only available for high-risk individuals who are symptomatic or at risk for severe illness from COVID-19.
-Visit the KFL&A Public Health COVID assessment website to determine if you belong to one of the groups eligible for PCR testing.
+Visit the KFL&A Public Health COVID assessment website to determine if you belong to one of the groups eligible for PCR testing and where testing is available.

 If you are ineligible for a PCR test or unable to access a rapid antigen test (RAT), you are presumed to be positive and should do the following: